Skip to main content

 One-on-One Interviews

-In the context of an interview, the measure developer converses with one individual at a time.
+In the context of an interview, the measure developer converses with one interested party at a time.
 Measure developers use this technique as a one-time information-gathering exercise.
-However one-on-one interviews can also be useful for touching base with individuals and keeping them engaged between Technical Expert Panel meetings or multiple working group meetings.
-An advantage of this technique is that it enables the measure developer to obtain in-depth information, encourages ongoing participation in the measure development effort, and provides measure developers with the opportunity to answer participants’ questions.
+However one-on-one interviews can also be useful for touching base with interested parties to keep them engaged between Technical Expert Panel meetings or multiple working group meetings.
+An advantage of this technique is it enables the measure developer to obtain in-depth information, encourages ongoing participation in the measure development effort, and provides measure developers with the opportunity to answer interested parties’ questions.

 Virtual Communities

-A virtual community is a network of individuals who interact through social media such as message boards, chat rooms, and social networking sites.
-Measure developers use virtual communities to promote discussion and commentary among persons/family representatives and other stakeholders about measure development through the use of focused questions and topic threads (e.g., describe your experience selecting a nursing home for your family member, what workflow issues have you encountered with electronic clinical quality measure [eCQM] implementation).
-This technique may provide valuable insight into a stakeholder’s viewpoints.
-At all points in the Measure Lifecycle, representatives can be engaged in the online panel to review and comment on information related to the measure and its development and maintenance.
-A caveat is that text-based, virtual community discussions may not yield responses that are representative of the stakeholder population at large.
+A virtual community is a network of interested parties who interact through social media such as message boards, chat rooms, and social networking sites.
+Measure developers use virtual communities to promote discussion and commentary among interested parties about measure development through the use of focused questions and topic threads (e.g., describe your experience selecting a nursing home for your family member, what workflow issues have you encountered with electronic clinical quality measure [eCQM] implementation).
+This technique may provide valuable insight into an interested party's viewpoints.
+At all points in the Measure Lifecycle, measure developers can engage interested parties in the online panel to review and comment on information related to the measure and its development and maintenance.
+A caveat is that text-based, virtual community discussions may not yield responses representative of the interested party population at large.

 Measure Collaboration Workspace

-The Measure Collaboration Workspace (MC Workspace) has an eCQM Concepts module that permits anyone with an Electronic Clinical Quality Improvement (eCQI) Resource Center account to suggest a concept for an eCQM.
-This allows other stakeholders (those with an eCQI Resource Center account) to provide feedback on the suggested eCQM concept.
-The MC Workspace has other modules designed to engage stakeholders, eCQM Testing Opportunities, which announces opportunities to volunteer to test eCQMs, and the eCQM Data Element Repository.
+The Measure Collaboration Workspace (MC Workspace) has an eCQM Concepts module permitting anyone with an Electronic Clinical Quality Improvement (eCQI) Resource Center account to suggest a concept for an eCQM.
+This allows other interested parties (those with an eCQI Resource Center account) to provide feedback on the suggested eCQM concept.
+The MC Workspace has other modules designed to engage interested parties, eCQM Testing Opportunities, which announces opportunities to volunteer to test eCQMs, and the eCQM Data Element Repository.
 While the MC Workspace is likely to attract health care and health information technology professionals, anyone with an interest in eCQI can get an account.